BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## Recommendations

-I hope this article inspires you to avoid making class attributes look like default values and instead to write proper constructors with default arguments, as you see in `class A`:
+The solution is to *not* make class attributes look like default values.
+Instead, write proper constructors with default arguments, as you see in `class A`:

 ```python
 # 7_choices.py